mransbro/ckad-study-notes/README.md

   dayofweek: tuesday
 ```

-ConfigMaps can be created from directories, files and literal values.
+ConfigMaps can be created from directories and files.

 Creating from directories and files both use the ```--from-file``` flag